bcheney21/2048/README.md

 ## MVP Checklist:
 * Game must include numbered tiles that can be shifted using the arrow keys.
 * Game must have the functionality to recognize when two tiles of the same value collide and must be summed to create a new tile.
-* Game must randomly generate new tiles with the value of 2 upon each player move.
+* Game must randomly generate a new tile with the value of 2 upon each player move.
 * Game must recognize when the player attains a tile valued at 2,048 and wins.
 * Game must recognize when the board is full with no possible shifts and the player loses.
 ## Stretch Goals: